christophhagen/BinaryCodable/README.md

 ### Structs

 Structs are encoded using `Codable`'s `KeyedEncodingContainer`, which uses `String` or `Int` coding keys to distinguish the properties of the types.
 By default, Swift uses the property names as `String` keys, which are used to encode each property as a key-value pair on the wire.
 The first value is a `Varint`, which contains the length of the string key, plus additional information about the data associated with the key.
-The least significant bit of the `Varint` indicates whether the key is a string key (`0` = string, `1` = int), while Bits 1-3 are used to signal the size value.
-The following types are possible:
+The bits 0-2 are used to signal the size value, and bit 3 of the `Varint` indicates whether the key is a string key (`0` = string, `1` = int).
+The following data types are possible:

 | Data type | Raw value | Swift types | Description |
 |    :--    |    :--    |     :--     |     :--     |